moocupv/lti-ai-grader-no-linux/README.md

 1. Add a **Text component** immediately *before* the LTI component in the unit
 2. Use the HTML editor to paste the content of `javascript-for-openedx.html`
-3. Replace the `taskText` variable with your specific task
+3. Edit the `taskText` variable with your specific task

 This lets a single deployed grader serve many different writing tasks across a course.